-4.2 ICF Methodology development and maintenance
+4.5 ICFt Methodology development and maintenance

-The Interconnector Cap And Floor Revenue Adjustment (ICF) term provides for various adjustments (whether upwards or downwards) to the Interconnector Revenue as allowed in the relevant licence condition for the developer: Special Condition 10 (Calculation of adjustments to the licensee's Interconnector Revenue).
+The Interconnector Cap and Floor Revenue Adjustment (ICF_t) term provides for various adjustments (whether upwards or downwards) to the Interconnector Revenue as allowed in the relevant licence condition for the developer: Special Condition 10 (Calculation of adjustments to the licensee's Interconnector Revenue).

-The main purpose of the methodology is to account for the time value of money, from the point that a cap/floor payment is determined as due, to the time that it is paid through the Transmission Network Use of System (TNUoS) cycle.
+The main purpose of the methodology is to account for the time value of money, from the point that a cap/floor payment is determined as due, to the time that it is paid through the TNUoS cycle.